 Email features are relatively new, so they got some limitations for now.
-Some of them which I noticed are:
+Some of them that I noticed are:

-- No option to sync email list with WordPress or a third-party platform
+No option to sync the email list with WordPress or a third-party platform

 I hope OneSignal works on these missing features to provide an all-in-one email marketing solution at an affordable cost.

 Overall, OneSignal looks promising.
-It is free, so give a try to see how it goes.
+It is free, so try it to see how it goes.

-Another alternative option would be Sendy – a self-hosted email software which you can install on your server to send email through AWS SES.
+Another alternative option would be Sendy – a self-hosted email software that you can install on your server to send email through AWS SES.

 Chandan Kumar is the founder of Geekflare.
 He’s helped millions to excel in the digital realm.
 Passionate about technology, He’s on a mission to explore the world and amplify growth for professionals and businesses.